 Amazon Web Services, or AWS, offers 90 types of cloud hosting services such as computation and storage, security management, physical hosting facility, content delivery, etc. These services can be generally classified as IaaS (Infrastructure as a Service), PaaS (Platform as a Service), or SaaS (Software as a Service).
 Some of the most common purposes behind these services include data storage, code development, web application services, and networking.
 These days, organizations prefer opting for cloud services due to a reduction in maintenance costs for physical systems.
-In the context of an AWS-based application, a decision-maker needs to understand that a penetration test cannot be conducted on the AWS platform where your environment is built.
+In the context of an AWS-based application, a decision-maker needs to understand that cloud penetration testing cannot be conducted on the AWS platform where your environment is built.
 However, you can test your AWS configuration and code or other assets residing in your cloud environment.

-Where can you perform?
+Where can you perform Penetration Testing in AWS?

 In user-operated services, cloud offerings are managed by the user.
 If you have an EC2 instance, you can perform a full-fledged penetration test excluding any such test which can harm the business continuity such as DoS or DDoS attacks.
 Out of many cloud hosting services, EC2 is commonly tested.
 Various areas in an EC2 instance that allow penetration testing are APIs, application servers and associated stacks, VMs, and web/mobile applications used by your organization.